jsonnet-libs/jsonnet-training-course/lessons/lesson2/lesson.md

 the library.

-The long path provides a sufficiently unique path to prevent naming conflicts in most cases, taking into consideration the usage of `legacyImports` and the alternative naming pattern explained above.
+The long path provides a sufficiently unique path to prevent naming conflicts in most cases, the edge cases are covered in [advanced](#advanced) below.

 ---

 %(example5/usage2.jsonnet)s

-If `legacyImports` was set on install, then the symlink allows to import the library with a short handle like this.
+If `legacyImports` was `true` on install, then the symlink allows to import the library with a short handle like this.
 Many libraries still follow this practice.

 ---